 - Regulatory Compliance Audit : Verify that the company complies with all applicable environmental laws and regulations.

-- Environmental Risk Analysis : Assess potential risks to human health and the environment associated with company activities.
+- Environmental Risk Analysis : Assess potential risks to human health and the environment associated with the company's activities.

-- Review of environmental liabilities : Identify potential financial liabilities related to contamination or regulatory non-compliance.
+- Environmental Liabilities Review : Identify potential financial liabilities related to contamination or regulatory non-compliance.

 Importance of environmental due diligence

-Environmental due diligence is essential to protect the interests of buyers and sellers.
-It makes it possible to identify environmental risks that could have significant financial consequences, to negotiate price adjustments or guarantee clauses, and to plan the necessary corrective actions.
+Environmental due diligence is essential to protect the interests of both buyers and sellers.
+It helps identify environmental risks that could have significant financial consequences, negotiate price adjustments or warranty clauses, and plan necessary corrective actions.

 Environmental due diligence process